 The arp (address resolution protocol) is a simple Windows network command-line utility used to view and manage the arp cache.
 The arp cache is a collection of IP and MAC addresses of devices on your local network that your computer knows about.
 This tool is typically used in troubleshooting network issues.

 The commands shown here are tested on Windows 8 but most will work in other versions of Windows as well.
-In this article, we will cover the following:

 - How to Launch Command Prompt